Samsursekh/Placement-Practice/React-theory question.md

 - It can't update HTML directly
 - Update the JSX if the element update
+- DOM manipulation is very easy
+- No memory wastage
+- It updates fast
+- It is only a virtual representation of the DOM
+- It can produce about 200,000 Virtual DOM Nodes / Second.

  # This Virtual DOM works in three simple steps-
  i.
 Whenever any underlying data changes, the entire Ul is
     re-rendered in Virtual DOM representation ii.
 Then the difference between the previous DOM representation and the new one is calculated iii.
 Once the calculations are done, the real DOM will be updated with only the things that have actually changed

+8) What is Flux Concept In React?

+Facebook widely uses flux architecture concept for developing client-side web applications.
+It is not a framework or a library.
+It is simply a new kind of architecture that complements React and the concept of Unidirectional Data Flow.